Fordi/wav2msu.js/README.md

 ## MSU-1 Format

-Near's old Byuu site is gone, so I'm putting this here for prosperity.
+Near's old Byuu site is gone, so I'm putting this here for posterity.
 It's relatively simple.
 Multibyte numbers are little-endian.

 | name | type | description |